 When construction is complete, travelers will notice several changes to the way they travel along SR 14: in addition to adding a third travel lane, this project also creates a new peak-use shoulder lane with new overhead electronic signs that will display when the shoulder lane is open or closed to traffic, including for buses.
 When the lane is open for travel, there will be four travel lanes instead of three.
 Increasing the number of travel lanes will help ease congestion and improve travel reliability and safety throughout the corridor.

-In response to increasing travel delays on State Route 14 during peak commute hours in east Vancouver, this project works to improve travel times on a consistent basis from the SR 14/I-205 Interchange to Southeast 164th Avenue.
-This stretch of SR 14 is often a bottleneck during peak commute times, with substantial traffic merging at the SR 14/I-205 Interchange and at SE 164th Avenue.
+In response to increasing travel delays on State Route 14 during peak commute hours in east Vancouver, this project will improve travel times on a consistent basis between the SR 14/I-205 Interchange to Southeast 164th Avenue.
+This stretch of SR 14 is often a bottleneck during peak commute times (7-9 a.m., and 3-6 p.m.), with substantial traffic merging at the SR 14/I-205 Interchange and at SE 164th Avenue.
 This project will address safety, congestion and inconsistent travel times along the corridor.